Barry Bremen

-Barry Bremen (June 30, 1947 – June 30, 2011) was a West Bloomfield, Michigan, insurance and novelty goods salesman and marketing executive known in the sports world as The Great Imposter.
-From the period 1979 to 1986, the 6'4", "lean" Bremen posed as a Major League Baseball umpire in the World Series, a player in a Major League Baseball All-Star Game, a player in a National Basketball Association All-Star Game, a referee in the National Football League, a Dallas Cowboys cheerleader, and a professional golfer.
-He also posed as an Emmy Award accepter.
+Barry Bremen (June 30, 1947 – June 30, 2011) was an American imposter and salesman known in American sports as The Great Imposter.
+From 1979 to 1986, Bremen posed as a Major League Baseball umpire in the World Series, a player in a Major League Baseball All-Star Game, a player in a National Basketball Association All-Star Game, a referee in the National Football League, a Dallas Cowboys cheerleader, and a professional golfer.
+He also posed as an Emmy Award recipient.

 Bremen was a self-proclaimed jock who regularly played touch football, basketball, and softball.
-His wife Margo, in a 1980 People magazine profile of the imposter, said Bremen was "fulfilling a grand fantasy to be in the limelight.
-He feels if you have no guts you have no glory in your life."
-His advice to other impostors: "Don't do it.
-It's against the law.
-Stay away.
-This is my act."

-He is known to be the biological donor father of at least 40 children.
+His wife Margo, in a 1980 People magazine profile of the imposter, said Bremen was "fulfilling a grand fantasy to be in the limelight".
+He is known to have been the biological donor father of at least 36 children.

 Impersonations

 Basketball

 On February 4, 1979, Bremen donned a Kansas City Kings uniform and got onto the floor during pre-game warmups for the NBA All-Star Game at the Pontiac Silverdome.
-(He was outed by genuine All-Star Otis Birdsong, who really did play for Kansas City: "You're on my team, and I don't even know who you is.")
+He took several shots before being recognized as an intruder.
+Bremen repeated that act in a Houston Rockets uniform at the 1981 All-Star Game at the Richfield Coliseum.